 If spending time in nature, exploring outdoors with your family, and taking time to recharge your batteries sounds good to you, then read on.
 Discover these seven beautiful Texas Hill Country State Parks that you should definitely visit.

 South Llano River State Park

-You’ll find the South Llano River State Park on the southwestern side of Texas Hill Country.
+You’ll find the South Llano River state park on the southwestern side of Texas Hill County.
 It is 67 miles northwest of Fredericksburg or 120 miles northwest of San Antonio.
 It’s a popular park for hiking, camping, and playing in the South Llano River.
 There are over 20 miles of trails for hiking.

-This park is great for families with small children, as the river is spring-fed and slow-moving with fantastic spots for playing in the water with your water toys.
+This Texas Hill Country park is great for families with small children, as the river is spring-fed and slow-moving with fantastic spots for playing in the water with your water toys.
 Bring your own tubes to float the two miles of river, or rent one at the park.

 Most of the campsites here have electricity and water hookups.
 A restroom with showers is close by.
 Primitive camping is also available, with six walk-in sites and five hike-in sites.